AI test generation

 Overview

 Rainforest can generate draft tests for you based on a prompt and the credentials.
-It's important to note that the test generated may not be perfectly set up to run without any modifications, but it can significantly save you time by doing most of the heavy lifting.
+It's important to note that the test generated may not be perfectly set up to run without any modifications, but it can save you 80-90% of the time it would take to write a test by doing most of the heavy lifting, and by allowing multiple requests to work in parallel.

 How it works: